DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 dosomething/us/account/refer-friends
 ```

-User's can visit their account RAF tab for a similar experience to the cannonical Alpha Referral Page.
+Users can visit their account RAF tab for a similar experience to the canonical Alpha Referral Page.

 The `campaign_id` query parameter for their share URL will be the assigned `DEFAULT_REFERRAL_CAMPAIGN_ID`.
 This can also be overwritten via a `campaign_id` query parameter: `dosomething/us/account/refer-friends?campaign_id={ID}`